mayamnaizel/Effective-Documentation/README.md

 ## Documentation for DevOps Projects

-In DevOps, documentation isn't an add-on — it's infrastructure.
+In DevOps, documentation isn't an add-on; it's infrastructure.

 ### What to Include:
 - **Infrastructure Overview** – Cloud architecture diagrams, provisioning flow
 - **CI/CD Pipelines** – How code gets from dev to production
-- **Monitoring & Logging** – Where to find logs, alerts, dashboards
+- **Monitoring & Logging** – Where to find logs, alerts, and dashboards
 - **Disaster Recovery & Rollbacks** – Playbooks for outages
 - **Secrets Management** – How and where secrets are stored/rotated